DavNej/flash-loan-attack-detector/README.md

 * Token price manipulation.
 * Reserve depletion of a liquidity pool.
-* Sequential contract interactions within a single transaction.
+* Multiple contract interactions within a single transaction.

 ### 4. Malicious score calculation with a weighting system